-2.3 OSPF
+7.3 OSPF

-In the last section you shall compare a distance vector based routing protocol, RIP, with a link state based routing protocol, OSPF.
+In this section you shall compare a distance vector based routing protocol, RIP, with a link state based routing protocol, OSPF.
 You will use the same network layout as in the RIP exercises, so you do not have to reconfigure the links.